shaikjamalvali/WEATHER-FORECASTING/README.md

 ## ✨ Getting Started

-- Make sure you already have `Node.js` and `npm` installed in your system.
+- Make sure you already have `npm` installed in your system.
 - You need an API key from [OpenWeatherMap](https://openweathermap.org/).
 After creating an account, [grab your key](https://home.openweathermap.org/api_keys).
 - Then, under the `src` directory, go to `api/OpenWeatherService` and replace `WEATHER_API_KEY` with your OpenWeatherMap API Key.
-  - **`api/OpenWeatherService.js`**: It contains the code related to the back-end of the application.
+  - **`api/OpenWeatherService.js`**: It contains the code related to the back-end of the application.(you must change the api key in the code)

 <br/>